 (4) The health officer may attach conditions or grant waivers to a permit, in accordance with this rule, in order to meet specific public health and safety concerns.

 (1) The operator shall establish a headquarters at the gathering site.

 (2) The operator or the operator's designee shall be present at the gathering at all times during operating hours.

 (1) The health officer shall prescribe the application process, and shall require the applicant to submit an application at least 15 days prior to the first advertisement of the gathering and at least 30 days prior to the first day of the gathering.
 The health officer may grant an exception to this requirement on a case by case basis because of the nature of the event, scarcity of problems associated with the event in the past or other public health related criteria.

-(2) An application for a permit shall be in writing to the health officer and include the following information:
+(2) An application for a permit shall be submitted to the health officer and include the following information:

-(a) name, address, telephone number, and fax number (if applicable) of the operator;
+(a) name, address, telephone number, email and fax number (if applicable) of the operator;

 (b) number of people expected to attend the gathering;

 (c) a description of the type of gathering to be held with the date(s) and times the gathering will be held;

 (e) name, address, telephone number, email and fax number (if applicable) of property owner;